mahdi-shafiei/Awesome-Scientific-Datasets-and-LLMs/README.md

 > If you spot any mistakes or have suggestions, feel free to reach out by email: huming@pjlab.org.cn
 >
 > (We also recommend CC’ing clma24@m.fudan.edu.cn and litianbin@pjlab.org.cn in case of any unsuccessful delivery issue.)
+>
+> If you find our survey useful for your research, please cite the following paper:

 ## 📖 Citation
 If you find this repository or our survey helpful in your research, please kindly cite our paper: